elotl/kip/README.md

 ### Installation Option 2: Using an Existing Cluster

-To deploy Kip into an existing cluster, you'll need to setup cloud credentials for the Kip provider to use then create a ConfigMap containing [deploy/virtual-kubelet-config.yaml](deploy/virtual-kubelet-config.yaml).
-After creating the configuration, apply [deploy/virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) to create the necessary kubernetes resources to support and run the provider.
+To deploy Kip into an existing cluster, you'll need to setup cloud credentials for the Kip provider, and apply [deploy/virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) to create the necessary kubernetes resources to support and run the provider.

 **Step 1: Credentials**